 where $v_i \in V^{\tensor n_i}$ and the $n_i$ are natural numbers with $n_i \not= n_j$ if $i\not= j$, to define multiplication in $T(V)$, using bilinearity, it is enough to define the multiplication $V^{\tensor m}\times V^{\tensor n} \longrightarrow V^{\tensor (m+n)}$.
 Of course, this is defined by

-(This has to be made rigorous by using isomorphisms involving the associativity of tensor products, for details, see see Atiyah and Macdonald \cite{AtiyahMac}.)
+(This has to be made rigorous by using isomorphisms involving the associativity of tensor products; for details, see see Atiyah and Macdonald \cite{AtiyahMac}.)
 The algebra $T(V)$ is an example of a {\it graded algebra\/}, where the {\it homogeneous elements of rank $n$\/} are the elements in $V^{\tensor n}$.

 \remark It is important to note that multiplication in $T(V)$ is {\bf not\/} commutative.
-Also, in all rigor, the unit, $\qone$, of $T(V)$ is {\bf not equal\/} to $1$, the unit of the field $K$.
+Also, in all rigor, the unit $\qone$ of $T(V)$ is {\bf not equal\/} to $1$, the unit of the field $K$.
 However, in view of the injection $\mapdef{\iota_0}{K}{T(V)}$, for the sake of notational simplicity, we will denote $\qone$ by $1$.
 More generally, in view of the injections $\mapdef{\iota_n}{V^{\tensor n}}{T(V)}$, we identify elements of $V^{\tensor n}$ with their images in $T(V)$.

 Most algebras of interest arise as well-chosen quotients of the tensor algebra $T(V)$.
-This is true for the {\it exterior algebra, $\bigwedge^{\minibull} V$\/} (also called {\it Grassmann algebra\/}), where we take the quotient of $T(V)$ modulo the ideal generated by all elements of the form $v\tensor v$, where $v\in V$, and for the {\it symmetric algebra, $\mathrm{Sym}\> V$\/}, where we take the quotient of $T(V)$ modulo the ideal generated by all elements of the form $v\tensor w - w\tensor v$, where $v, w\in V$.
-A Clifford algebra may be viewed as a refinement of the exterior algebra, in which we take the quotient of $T(V)$ modulo the ideal generated by all elements of the form $v\tensor v - \Phi(v)\cdot 1$, where $\Phi$ is the quadratic form associated with a symmetric bilinear form, $\mapdef{\varphi}{V\times V}{K}$, and $\mapdef{\cdot}{K\times T(V)}{T(V)}$ denotes the scalar product of the algebra $T(V)$.
+This is true for the {\it exterior algebra $\bigwedge^{\minibull} V$\/} (also called {\it Grassmann algebra\/}), where we take the quotient of $T(V)$ modulo the ideal generated by all elements of the form $v\tensor v$, where $v\in V$, and for the {\it symmetric algebra $\mathrm{Sym}\> V$\/}, where we take the quotient of $T(V)$ modulo the ideal generated by all elements of the form $v\tensor w - w\tensor v$, where $v, w\in V$.

+A Clifford algebra may be viewed as a refinement of the exterior algebra, in which we take the quotient of $T(V)$ modulo the ideal generated by all elements of the form $v\tensor v - \Phi(v)\cdot 1$, where $\Phi$ is the quadratic form associated with a symmetric bilinear form $\mapdef{\varphi}{V\times V}{K}$, and $\mapdef{\cdot}{K\times T(V)}{T(V)}$ denotes the scalar product of the algebra $T(V)$.
 For simplicity, let us assume that we are now dealing with real algebras.